herczy/class_proxy/README.rst

    other_number = IntProxy(456, Source('example', 7, 8))
    print(number < other_number)  # will print: True

-The :func:`class_proxy.instance` call will return the original, wrapped instance for the proxy.
+The `class_proxy.instance` call will return the original, wrapped instance for the proxy.

-The :func:`class_proxy.wrap_with` call will create a proxy class expecting the wrapped value as the first parameter, while the remaining parameters are passed to the :class:`SourceValue` constructor.
+The `class_proxy.wrap_with` call will create a proxy class expecting the wrapped value as the first parameter, while the remaining parameters are passed to the `SourceValue` constructor.

-When retrieving attributes from the proxy class (e.g. :class:`IntProxy`), it will look up the proxy base class first (e.g. :class:`SourceValue`) and later the wrapped class (e.g. :class:`int`).
+When retrieving attributes from the proxy class (e.g. `IntProxy`), it will look up the proxy base class first (e.g. `SourceValue`) and later the wrapped class (e.g. `int`).
 This is the reason we care about what class we're wrapping: we want to be able to wrap the class too, not just the instance.